Thanhngocpham200893/STATE-instructions/CDD/README.md

  (1) **Scf calculation with ESM to get the wave function**

-     We perform scf calculation for three systems, i.e. NO/Cu(111), NO, and Cu(111) where atomic configuration is kept fixed
+     We perform scf calculation for three systems, i.e. NO/Cu(111), NO, and Cu(111) where atomic configuration is kept fixed.

+     One should use PE2 boundary condition (recommended by Morikawa-sensei).

      forccr = 1.00D+03 (for scf) and edelta = 1.00D-10 (more accurate criterion)
      See ./nfinp_total ./nfinp_no ./nfinp_sur